 - a.
 Wall signs are permitted within the area between the second STORY floor line and the first floor ceiling with a horizontal band not to exceed 2 feet in height.
 In no case shall this band be higher than 20 feet or lower than 11 feet above the adjacent sidewalk. - b.
 Letters shall not exceed 18 inches in height or width.
 Signs shall not come closer than 2 feet to an adjacent COMMON LOT LINE. - c.
 Additionally company logos or names may be placed within this horizontal band or placed or painted within ground floor or second story windows.
 Company logos or names shall not be larger than 8 square feet. - d.
 A masonry or bronze plaque bearing an owner's or building's name may be placed in the building's cornice/parapet wall or under the eaves, and above the upper STORY windows.
 Any such plaque shall be no larger than a rectangle of 18 square feet. - e.
-Blade signs (perpendicular to the REQUIRED BUILDING LINE) not more than 2 feet by 3 feet and minimum 9 feet clear height above the sidewalk may be hung below the second STORY level, from the FACADE, or from an overhang or awning. - f.
+Blade signs (perpendicular to the REQUIRED BUILDING LINE) not more than 5 feet wide containing a maximum of 25 15 square feet per side 2 feet by 3 feet and minimum 9 feet clear height above the sidewalk may be hung below the second story level, from the FACADE, or from an overhang or awning.
+Vertically oriented blade signs less than 30 inches wide may contain up to 30 square feet per side.
+No blade sign shall extend above the façade at the RBL. - f.
 Neon signs are allowed within SHOPFRONT windows throughout the District. - g.
-No more than 25% of a shop or store window may be covered by signage. - h.
-Temporary sidewalk easel signs of up to 36" in height are permitted within the DOORYARD area.
-They may also be considered a permitted obstruction to the sidewalk or right-of-way, with prior approval from the City. - All illumination of signs and buildings shall be by constant light flashing, traveling, animated, or intermittent lighting shall not be mounted on the exterior of any building, whether such lighting is temporary or permanent.
+No more than 25% of a shop or store window may be covered by signage.